mcindoe/regimedetection/README.md

 # Some Open Issues

 1. In K-Prototypes algorithm, what are we to do if one of the partitions is empty?
 E.g. if kth cluster is entry, what is `new-prototypes[k]`?
 I suppose this comes up in K-means clustering as well.
 Currently I'm leaving the partition unchanged.

+# Coding Standards

+* Currently using `Black` with a line length of 100, since I find the 79 limit too limiting